Extremal problems about the order and size of nonhamiltonian locally linear graphs: Abstract

 \section{Abstract}

-The study of the relationship between local and global properties of mathematical objects has always been a key subject of investigation in different areas of mathematics.
-A graph $G$ is called locally linear if the neighbourhood of every vertex of $G$ induces a path.
-And $G$ is called locally hamiltonian (traceable) if the neighbourhood of every vertex of $G$ induces a hamiltonian (traceable) graph.
-The local properties of graphs are being studied extensively.
-For example, the minimum order of a nonhamiltonian (or nontraceable) locally hamiltonian (or traceable) graph has been determined.
-In this paper, we determine the minimum order of a nonhamiltonian locally linear graph and the minimum size of a nonhamiltonian locally linear graph of a given order.
+The interaction between local traits and global frameworks of mathematical objects has long endured as a central theme in various mathematical domains.
+A graph \(G\) is referred to as locally linear provided that the subgraph induced by the neighborhood of each vertex is a path.
+Likewise, $G$ is said to be locally hamiltonian (or locally traceable) when every vertex neighborhood induces a hamiltonian (or traceable) subgraph.
+Research on such local features of graphs has garnered significant interest.
+For example, Pareek and Skupie\'{n}~ investigated the minimal possible order of a locally hamiltonian graph that is not hamiltonian, while Davies and Thomassen determined the minimum number of edges in locally hamiltonian graphs.
+Similar investigations on locally traceable graphs were conducted by Asratian and Oksimets, and also by de Wet and van Aardt.
+In this work, we focus on locally linear graphs.
+In particular, we identify the smallest order of a nonhamiltonian locally linear graph, as well as the least number of edges such graphs can have for a given order.